How to Write Definitive Guides That AI Models Cite as Sources

 By Digital Strategy Force

 Definitive guides are the highest-citation content format in AI search.
-This tutorial reveals the structural, content, and technical requirements for creating guides that AI models consistently select as primary sources when generating answers.
+This tutorial reveals the structural, semantic, and technical requirements for creating guides that AI models consistently select as primary authoritative sources when generating answers.

 What Makes a Guide 'Definitive' in AI Terms